paul-hammant/tbd/content/game-changers/index.md

 Superficially, RCS allowed multi-branch parallel development, but some teams were very careful and stuck to a 'slender', or Trunk Based Development mode of use.

+Note: Over time all version control systems would adopt this branch/merge language.

 ## Microsoft Secrets book (1995)

 Microsoft Secrets: How the World's Most Powerful Software Company Creates Technology, Shapes Markets and Manages People (Michael Cusumano & Richard Selby, 1995) {{< ext url="https://www.amazon.com/Microsoft-Secrets-Powerful-Software-Technology/dp/0684855313" >}}

+The book was translated into 14 languages, and a best seller.

-There's a section of the book dealing with Microsoft's per-developer workflow using Source Library Manager (SLM) on a one-branch model (the book does not use the words trunk or branch).
+There's a section in *Microsoft Secrets* dealing with Microsoft's per-developer workflow using Source Library Manager (SLM) on  a one-branch model (the book does not use the words trunk or branch).
 SLM (AKA "slime") - an Internal Microsoft tool for source-control until it was replaced by Source Depot in 1998.
 That daily, rigorous, developer workflow was:

 1. checkout (update/pull/sync or checkout afresh)
 2. implement feature